-This measure reports on potentially avoidable deaths of Indigenous Australians aged 0-74.
+This measure reports on the number of potentially avoidable deaths of Indigenous Australians aged 0-74.
 Avoidable death refers to deaths from conditions that are considered avoidable, given timely and effective health care (including disease prevention and population health initiatives) (AIHW 2010b; Page et al. 2006).
 Avoidable deaths have been used in various studies to measure the quality, effectiveness and accessibility of the health system.
-Deaths from most conditions are influenced by various factors in addition to health system performance, including the underlying prevalence of conditions in the community, environmental and social factors and health behaviours (AHMAC 2017).
+Deaths from most conditions are influenced by a range of factors in addition to health system performance, including the underlying prevalence of conditions in the community, environmental and social factors and health behaviours (AHMAC 2017).